Ceci Maher: Early life and education

 Maher was born Catherine Cecilia Queeney to John Hart Queeney and Rosalie (née Kirby) Queeney.
 She was one of six children and was raised primarily in Stamford, Connecticut, where she attended the local schools.
 She completed a Bachelor of Science in fashion merchandising at University of Massachusetts Amherst.
 In 1995, Maher completed a Master of Social Work at Columbia University in New York.

 Career

 Maher started her career at the department store Lord & Taylor in 1977 and worked for several years for department stores such as Target Corporation.
 She later became an executive at various non-profit organizations in Connecticut, such as Sandy Hook Promise.

 Politics

 In 2019, Maher unsuccessfully ran for the board of selectmen of Wilton, Connecticut.
 In 2022, she was endorsed by the Democratic Party for the Connecticut State Senate.
 She was elected in the primary election on November 8, 2022, succeeding incumbent Will Haskell.
 She assumed office on January 4, 2023, and currently serves as chair of the Children's committee and vice chair of the Higher Education & Employment Advancement committee.
 She is also a member of Energy & Technology, Human Services, Internship and Judiciary committees.

+In March 2026, Maher announced her plans to retire from politics, stating that "[her] generation has a responsibility to mentor and support younger leaders."